AqwamCreates/DataPredict/docs/APIDesign.md

 ## Regularization

-* All our regularization objects have calculateRegularizaion() and calculateRegularizationDerivatives() functions.
+* All our regularization objects have calculateRegularization() and calculateRegularizationDerivatives() functions.
 They will be called inside called inside our models.

 * Both takes in modelParameters (matrix) and numberOfData (integer) in order.